karmab/kcli/doc/index.rst

-Those modules rely on python3 so you will need to pass ``-e 'ansible_python_interpreter=path_to_python3'`` to your ansible-playbook invocations if your default ansible installation is based on python2
+Those modules rely on python3 so you will need to pass ``-e 'ansible_python_interpreter=path_to_python3'`` to your ansible-playbook invocations ( or set it in your inventory) if your default ansible installation is based on python2

 Both kvirt_vm, kvirt_plan and kvirt_product support overriding
 parameters